 Gradients are defined using a color line.
 A color line is a mapping of real numbers to color values, defined using color stops.
 See 5.7.11.1.2.2 for an overview and additional details.

 Two color-stop record formats are defined: one that allows for variation of stop offset position or of alpha, and one that does not.
-The format supporting variations uses a base/sequence scheme to index into mapping data; see 5.7.11.4 for details.

 ColorStop record: